In a large, heavy-bottomed pot, cook the bacon until crisp over medium heat. Transfer it to a paper towel-lined plate and set aside.

 Stir in the bacon and sage to heat through.
 Add the apple cider vinegar, salt, and pepper.
 Continue to cook for a minute or two longer, reducing some of the vinegar.

-Ladle the soup into a bowl and pile a generous amount of topping on top.
-Garnish with sage (for presentation) if you’d like.
+Ladle the soup into bowls and spoon a generous amount of the topping over top.